NHSDigital/nhs-notify-iam-webauth/scripts/git-repo/branch-protection.md

-# Github
+# GitHub

 ## Branch Protection Rules

-This will create the default branch protection rules using Github API.
+This will create the default branch protection rules using GitHub API.

 ```sh
 ./branch-protection.sh $reponame $PAT